Lokathor/gba-from-scratch/book_src/ex2.md

 ```

 Note that instead of `Safe` as the write type we've put `()` instead.
-The key data is naturally write only.
+The key data is naturally read-only.
-The CPU can't just tell the GBA to make a button be pressed or not.
+The CPU can't just tell the GBA to make a button be pressed or not, that's not gonna move the buttons.

-With this new MMIO we can show a color based on the keys:
+With this new MMIO we can read the keys and then show a color based on the value:

 ```rust
 // in ex2.rs